Pinpoints her 2 most fertile days

 It is known that many women have small levels of LH present in their urine throughout their cycles.
 The Clearblue Digital Ovulation Test therefore sets a personalised threshold level for each woman, by measuring their change in LH level from their personal baseline.

 Correctly interpreting whether or not there is an LH surge on a traditional line test can be difficult for users, with as many as one in four women misreading the result from a traditional home ovulation test.2 Digital results take away this potential human error and data shows that when compared to traditional line tests, the Clearblue Digital Ovulation Test is more accurately read by consumers.2

 Variation exists with regard to total menstrual cycle duration between and among women, and such variation appears to result from changes in the early, follicular phase of the cycle.3 Because of these differences in follicular phase length, the day of the LH surge varies from woman to woman and from cycle to cycle, making it more challenging to accurately detect the timing of peak fertility.
-Indeed, in over 40% of women aged 18–40 years, cycle lengths vary by 7 days or more.4 Studies have therefore shown that performing 20 tests rather than 7 or 5 offers a greater chance of testing on the correct day.
+Typically, menstrual cycle length can range anywhere between 23 and 35 days, with 52% of cycles varying by five days or more.4 Studies have therefore shown that performing 20 tests rather than 7 or 5 offers a greater chance of testing on the correct day.
 Indeed using 20 tests per cycle covered 99% of LH surge days in women with typical cycles when using the Clearblue Digital Ovulation Test.2